Civil Forfeiture Law

 Limitations on Forfeiture Associated with Criminal Cases

-A Conviction is Required in Most Cases
+A Conviction is Required in Most Cases for Civil Forfeiture in Michigan

 Modern forfeiture laws in Michigan prohibit the civil forfeiture of money and property seized in relation to suspected drug crimes unless the defendant is convicted or the value of the assets is more than $50,000.
 The value of any contraband is not included in the total value.
 A conviction or guilty plea is not required if no one claims an interest in the property or the owner consents to the forfeiture.
 Forfeiture can be initiated in cases where the defendant is outside the State and cannot reasonably be extradited or brought back to the State for prosecution, or if law enforcement authorities have made reasonable efforts to locate and arrest the defendant, but the defendant has not been located.